ayush4628/Face_mask_deduction/README.md

 ## 📌 Project Highlights

 - 🧠 Built a CNN model using TensorFlow/Keras to classify images as *With Mask* or *Without Mask*
-- 🖼️ Preprocessed over 7,500 images: resized, normalized, and converted them to RGB
+- 🖼️ Preprocessed over 7,500 images:- resized, normalized, and converted them to RGB
 - ✂️ Split dataset into training and testing sets to optimize generalization
 - 📈 Achieved **92.46%** accuracy on test data
 - 📊 Visualized training/validation performance using loss and accuracy curves